openstack-attic/netconn-api/README.rst

-This repository contains the RESTful API information for the OpenStack Network Connectivity project, also known as Quantum.
-The Quantum project provides open source network connectivity to OpenStack Compute, the project named Nova.
+This repository contains the RESTful API information for the OpenStack Network Connectivity project, also known as Neutron.
+The Neutron project provides open source network connectivity to OpenStack Compute, the project named Nova.

 Contributing
 ============